james2doyle/ohdoylerules.com/content/web/use-nginx-for-a-b-testing.md

-/*
+---
-Title: Use Nginx for A/B Testing
+Title: "Use Nginx for A/B Testing"
-Date: 2016-08-28
+Date: "2016-08-28"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Description: Use Nginx to set custom headers in your HTTP responses so you can serve conditional content
+Description: "Use Nginx to set custom headers in your HTTP responses so you can serve conditional content"
-Keywords: nginx, server, middleware, a, b, test, content, conditional, header, marketing */
+Keywords: ["nginx", "server", "middleware", "a", "b", "test", "content", "conditional", "header", "marketing"]
+---

 I was starting a new project the other day that had a heavy marketing influence.
 The team was wondering about possibly A/B testing the main content section of the website.